v3ai/cain/README.md

 if you want to make cain push to github whenever you change a file, edit /usr/local/bin/cain and remove the remove the pound sign before the line "git push"

-Go about your life normally, and if you update a keybinding, cain will see it and commit it to the cain directory for you
+Go about your life normally, and if you update a keybinding, run (or it will do it automatically if you use the crontab)

-You can also execute
 ```
 cain
 ```
-in the terminal if you want to update it yourself

 ### Don't move the cain directory from your home directory or it will break.
 Ascii art made with figlet -f Georgia11.flf cain (you may have to download that .flf file)

-my configs change pretty frequently, but the majority of them are at https://rhettapplestone.com/keys.html